• Skip to main content

 My teaching has two goals:

-1. To imbue students with the interest and skill to evaluate economic policy using state of the art qualitative and quantitative methods.
-My approach to evaluating public policy combines the standard methods of economic evaluation (cost-benefit, econometrics, and experiments) with the techniques of program evaluation (logic modelling, program fidelity, specifying and testing theories of change, political/social context analysis).
+1. To imbue students with the interest and skill to evaluate economic policy using state-of-the-art qualitative and quantitative methods.
+My approach to evaluating public policy combines the standard methods of economic evaluation (cost-benefit, econometrics, and experiments) with the techniques of program evaluation (logic modelling, program fidelity, specifying and testing theories of change, and political/social context analysis).

-2. To support students in their pursuit in careers as practising economists in industry, government, and academia.
+2. To support students in their pursuit of careers as practising economists in industry, government, and academia.

 Course Outlines